KSDunne/statement_beauty/README.md

 When a blog title or exerpt is clicked the post detail html is rendered displaying the same hero image that is on all pages, but also a mast head underneath the hero image with the blog title and an image that has been uploaded by a superuser.
 Underneath this the blog text can be seen.
 Underneat the blog text is a comment count, comments section and a form to add your own comment if you are a logged in user.

+### Pagination

+Pagination makes a long list of blog posts more manageable for users.
+It is comprised of 'next' and 'prev' buttons.
+Six blogs are shown per page on this website.

 ### About page

 The user does not need to be logged in to view the about page.
 Here there is the hero image at the top.
 Then the div that tells the user whether they are logged in or not.
-Followed by; a portrait of the business owner, the about title and the about content.
+Followed by; the about title (so that the user can confirm what page they are on), a portrait of the business owner, the content title and the about content.
 Underneath this is a collaboration form targeted at beauty professionals that would like to collaborate on blog posts or offer their services for our makeovers.

 ### Collaboration request form

 This is located at the bottom of the about page.
 Beauty professionals are encouraged to use it.
 It should be ideally used by people that would like to collaborate on blogs or who can offer their professional services for the makeovers that statement beauty offer.
+In the Django administration panel there are green and red dots to indicate whether admin have read the request of not and an option to tick a box when it has been read.

 ### Book a makeover page